 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Author version not held.|
+|Additional Information (displayed to public):||Author version not held.|

 |Uncontrolled Keywords:||helicobacter pylori; iquid chromatography; mass spectrometry; refractionation; two-dimensional gel electrophoresis|

-|Fields of Research (FOR2008):||06 Biological Sciences > 0605 Microbiology > 060501 Bacteriology
+|Fields of Research (FoR):||06 Biological Sciences > 0605 Microbiology > 060501 Bacteriology

 06 Biological Sciences > 0601 Biochemistry and Cell Biology > 060109 Proteomics and Intermolecular Interactions (excl.
 Medical Proteomics)

-|Socio-Economic Objective (SEO2008):||E Expanding Knowledge > 97 Expanding Knowledge > 970106 Expanding Knowledge in the Biological Sciences|
+|Socio-Economic Objective (SEO):||E Expanding Knowledge > 97 Expanding Knowledge > 970106 Expanding Knowledge in the Biological Sciences|